 This is a typical itinerary for this product

 I'm Paul, a born & raised 49 year old native of New Orleans.
 I have given hundreds of tourists from around the world my Oak Alley Plantation Experience!
+Feel the gentle breeze of Southern hospitality on a tour that takes you back to the glory of the Old South!
+You'll experience a bygone era in one of the South’s most beautiful settings-Oak Alley Plantation.
 I will walk with you through each exhibit (The Landscape, The "Big House", The Sugarcane, The Civil War Tent, The Slave Quarters, & The Blacksmith Shop) & share with you the history of this 200 year old plantation.

 The Blacksmith Shop: You will learn the enduring legacy of Louisiana craftsmen and share the history of forging metalwork on plantations.